Assessment at Casper College

 Rubrics for each ISLO can be found and downloaded at Casper College’s Assessment Resource and Rating Website

-Each semester, Casper College assesses two of the eight student learning outcomes mentioned above that ensure all outcomes are assessed every two years.
+Each semester, Casper College assesses two of the eight student learning outcomes mentioned above ensuring all outcomes are assessed every two years.

 - Fall 2020: Outcomes 3 and 4 – Review Findings and Feedback Here